 Not everyone likes to talk about intimacy but talking about it brings couples closer and strengthens their emotional connection.

-If you’ve decided to move in together and you’re willing to open the doors to intimacy, talk to your boyfriend about the best contraceptive methods to avoid pregnancy until you’re ready and lovemaking positions you want to try.
+If you’ve decided to move in together and you’re willing to open the doors to intimacy, talk to your boyfriend about the best contraceptive methods to avoid pregnancy until you’re ready.

 If you have hectic or stressful jobs, you might want to consider scheduling intimacy on less busy days.